 Female entrepreneurship has been growing globally, despite the gender gap which is still present in 2018.
-However, there are several initiatives worth mentioning which have made a significant impact, improving the position of women entrepreneurs in tech startups.
+However, there are several initiatives worth mentioning that have made a significant impact, improving the position of women entrepreneurs in tech startups.

 - Women in Technology International is a global organization, aiming to transform the perception of women in corporations and the media.
 They also create a pipeline of women being the future leaders of America.
 Their mission is to provide resources for young IT girls to choose business and technology careers.

 - Scandinavian Women: The Female Investor Meetup in Scandinavia has the purpose of getting more women into leadership and investing.
 They are aiming to increase the number of female CEOs in tech by providing support for female-founded startups.
 Their initiatives have seen an increase in the percentage for 8% in the last 8 years.

 - Adeva’s Women: The female founder of our tech startup Adeva, Katerina Trajchevska involves many young IT women in tech.
 Through the unconventional recruitment processes at her startup, female software engineers and developers have an advantage before the competition of men.
 We are also providing mentoring programs for IT girls as part of a volunteering practice.
 In order to get a grip of our initiatives, check the Female Bootcamp 2018 call.

 - Women in Tech: The non-profit organization believes that women in tech should help each other and support professionally.
 They have a full schedule of events providing educational materials, job fairs for women and leadership awards for entrepreneurship.
 Women in tech aim to help their members make a leap from “the classroom to the boardroom”, as their motto.